majid1252/GithubAssignment/README.md

     Fill in the required fields and create your app Copy the generated API Key
     Open the project in Android Studio
-    Replace the placeholder text in the appropriate code file with your API Key
+    Replace the value of {Constants.GITHUB_API_KEY} and run the project

 With the GitHub API Key in place, you can now enjoy a higher rate limit and a better user experience.

+> :warning: **Note:** Any github token in the project has been automatically invalidated by Github

 ## Usage